Our verdict

 Stiffness

-The Altra We use an average of four tests.
-The video shows one of those tests is one of the most flexible training shoes we've tested.
+The There is not much support around the ankle either, so dont expect a firm foothold is one of the most flexible training shoes we've tested.
 Thanks to the Innerflex technology, its midsole bends exceptionally well to mimic a barefoot experience.

 Doing planks, lunges, sled pushes, stretches, and other exercises, we never faced resistance from this Altra shoe.